Years of laughter: Don Ward on The Lily Foundation… - The Lily Foundation

 What made you first get involved with The Lily Foundation?

 I’d never heard of The Lily Foundation until Liz contacted us back in 2009.
 She told us all about the work she was doing and why she was doing it, and asked if we would help by hosting a show.
 Bearing in mind I’ve got three children of my own, and mitochondrial disease being such a terrible condition, as a father how could I say no?
-Each week, if it’s possible, we allocate a day to a registered charity for them to raise funds, so as I own The Comedy Store this was the way I could help.
+Each week, if it’s possible, we allocate a day for a registered charity to raise funds.
+Since I own The Comedy Store, this was the way I could help.

 Had you done anything similar with other charities before?